andresilva8624/book-search-app/README.md

 ## Installation

-Clone the repository to your local machine and open the package.json on your Terminal with npm run start:dev
+Clone the repository to your local machine and open the package.json on your Terminal with npm run develop.

 ## Usage